Vyral/andre-kwan/_posts/2019-10-14-what-do-you-need-to-get-approved-for-a-mortgage.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/andre-kwan-4-things-that-your-lender-will-need-youtube.png
+youtube_alternate_image: /uploads/andre-kwan-4-items-that-your-lender-will-need-youtube.png
 youtube_code: 'https://youtu.be/bhgOJY8FuKY'
 ---

 {% include youtube.html %}

-<p style="text-align: center;"><em>As your mortgage lender, I’ll need to gather some documentation from you to get you the best possible loan and interest rate.
-Here’s a list of the things that I’ll need.</em></p>
+*As your mortgage lender, I’ll need to gather some documentation from you to get you the best possible loan and interest rate.
+Here’s a list of the things that I’ll need.*

 The home-buying journey should be simple and easy, and it’s my job to help you get prepared by providing you the tools and education to make the process smoother.